vestalux/sljekyll/_events/felixstowe-2016-09-09-suffolk-libraries-presents-painting-the-modern-garden.md

-From the exhibition walls to the wonder and beauty of artists’ gardens, take a magical journey, guided by passionate curators, artists and garden enthusiasts, to discover how different contemporaries of Monet built and cultivated modern gardens to explore radical and wonderful new ideas."
+From the exhibition walls to the wonder and beauty of artists’ gardens, take a magical journey, guided by passionate curators, artists and garden enthusiasts, to discover how different contemporaries of Monet built and cultivated modern gardens to explore radical and wonderful new ideas.

-            -From The Royal Academy of Arts London & Cleveland Museum of Art